All Training Courses

 IoT and M2M Technologies

-This course is designed to give a comprehensive overview of existing and emerging IoT (Internet of Things) and M2M (Machine to Machine) technologies.
-It is aimed at those working with, or assessing IoT / M2M projects and related opportunities.
-We build a good understanding of the scope, potential applications, use cases, and deployment options that are feasible, as well as the technologies and techniques available to efficiently deploy and operate the supporting infrastructure – devices, SIM Card / eSIM, networks, platforms, and wider ecosystem.
-Using the main industry/global models (ETSI, 3GPP, GSMA, IoT-A, OECD), the course identifies the major requirements of modern M2M systems (from the latest SCADA systems to evolving IoT solutions), and then explores how those requirements can be met using the key existing and emerging technologies.
-In particular, we build a comprehensive view of Cellular M2M, comprising the latest 5G techniques (including NB-IoT and CIoT as key 5G enabling technologies, and features such as MEC), MTC (Machine Type Communication) for LTE, and legacy GPRS deployments.
-In addition, we develop a good understanding of M2M eSIM remote profile provisioning – used primarily to manage device connectivity.
+Our IoT and M2M Technologies course is designed to provide a comprehensive overview of both existing and emerging technologies in the field.
+Ideal for those involved in IoT and M2M projects or looking to explore related opportunities, this course covers the scope, potential applications, use cases, and deployment options available.
+Participants will gain insight into the technologies and techniques necessary to efficiently deploy and operate supporting infrastructure such as devices, SIM cards, networks, platforms, and the wider ecosystem.
+This course delves into industry and global models, identifying the major requirements of modern M2M systems and exploring how these requirements can be met using existing and emerging technologies.
+Participants will gain a thorough understanding of Cellular M2M, including the latest 5G techniques like NB-IoT and CIoT, MTC for LTE, and legacy GPRS deployments.
+Additionally, the course covers M2M eSIM remote profile provisioning, a crucial aspect of managing device connectivity in IoT and M2M applications.
+Ideal for industry professionals seeking to upskill in IoT technologies or those focusing on specific aspects of IoT and M2M solutions, this course provides a solid foundation for assessing, driving, or developing IoT opportunities within their organizations.
+Join us for 2 days and 4 live online sessions with our experienced trainer, Tony Wakefield, to gain valuable insights into the world of IoT and M2M technologies.
 Who would benefit The course is an ideal foundation for … those working in the industry who need to rapidly upskill to help assess, driveor develop IoT opportunities within their own organisation further study for those focusing on particular IoT / M2M technologies, or specific aspects of IoT / M2M solutions Topic Areas Include Introduction to IoT/M2M Principles of Mobile Cellular Networks Cellular M2M Systems eSIM for M2M MTC – including LTE-M, NB-IoT and CIoT 5G - Enabling IoT and M2M M2M Security Trainer: Tony Wakefield Tony is an experienced technical trainer and competency development specialist having worked with a diverse and extensive base of companies.
 He has spoken at global conferences and has extensive experience in facilitating programmes, specialising in 5G and the wider aspects of telecoms and connected innovation.

 POA: Private Course